gtpWebDev/skeleton-jwt-auth-postgres/README.md

 It will setup the prisma directory with the schema file inside **schema.prisma**

-The data source in **schema.prisma** will be fine - referring to an environment variable, which should be added to **.env**, with the form below - user and password should be known. mydb in this template will be "skeleton_test"
+The data source in **schema.prisma** will be fine - referring to DATABASE_URL in **.env**.
+For DATABASE_URL, user and password should be known. mydb in this template will be "skeleton_test" to get up and running

 ```bash
 # Environment variables declared in this file are automatically made available to Prisma.